German Chocolate Macaroons

 Whisk together ⅓ cup sweetened condensed milk, egg whites, flour, sugar, butter, vanilla, and salt in a bowl; gently mix into coconut and pecans until combined.
 Chill dough 1–24 hours.

 Preheat oven to 350°.
-Line baking sheets with parchment paper.
+Line baking sheets with parchment.

-Scoop dough onto prepared baking sheets, 1 inch apart, with a #60 scoop (about 2 tsp.).
-Bake macaroons until brown on base and golden on tops and edges, 16–18 minutes.
-Cool macaroons on baking sheets 5 minutes, then transfer to a rack.
+Scoop dough onto prepared baking sheets, one inch apart, with a #60 scoop (about 2 tsp.).

 For the topping, cook remaining sweetened condensed milk in a double boiler until slightly thickened, 45 minutes; keep warm.